thuml/Transfer-Learning-Library/examples/domain_adaptation/wilds_text/README.md

-# Unsupervised Domain Adapatation for WILDS (Molecule classification)
+# Unsupervised Domain Adapatation for WILDS (Text Classification)

 ## Installation
 It's suggeste to use **pytorch==1.10.1** in order to reproduce the benchmark results.